19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (5) The Returning Officer shall so far as practicable proceed continuously with counting the votes and shall endorse “rejected” on any ballot paper which he may reject as invalid.

-(6) The Returning Officer shall not count the tendered ballot papers but shall place them in separate packets according to the candidate or group of candidates whom they support and shall mark each packet with the name of the candidate or group of candidates and shall seal the packet and retain it unless it is required for the purposes of an election petition.
+(6) The Returning Officer shall not count the tendered ballot papers but shall place them in separate packets according to the candidate or group of candidates whom they support and shall mark each packet with the name of the candidate or group of candidates and shall seal the packet and retain it unless it is required for the purposes of an application under section 90.

 [42/2005 wef 01/01/2006]